 A Parent’s Basic Guide to FERPA

 According to the Family Educational Rights and Privacy Act (FERPA), UT cannot release any information about a student without the student’s permission.
-If a student would like to give permission for a spouse, parent, or other family member to access their records or speak to a college employee on their behalf, the student must fill out a Consent to Release Student Information form.
+If a student would like to give permission for a spouse, parent, or other family member to access their records or speak to a university employee on their behalf, the student must fill out a Consent to Release Student Information form.

 If your student will be deferring admission or taking an extended leave for any reason, including military or church service, it is recommended that they fill out the Consent to Release Student Information form before they leave.
 By doing this, you will be able to access everything you need to help them get enrolled for an upcoming semester upon their return.